kubernetes-retired/poseidon/README.md

 For more details about the design of this project see the [design document](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/design/README.md).

-In the meanwhile, we are leaving Heapster related information in the design document in order to conceptually demonstrate how real-time resource utilization based Poseidon/Firmament scheduling works.
-Currently, in the absence of real-time metrics information, Poseidon/Firmament scheduler relies on static resource reservation information defined as part of Pod specifications.

 # Installation
   In-cluster installation of Poseidon, please start [here](https://github.com/kubernetes-sigs/poseidon/blob/master/docs/install/README.md).